 MidPen properties fill vacancies from a property’s waitlist.
 Please visit MidPen’s website to see which properties have open waitlists.
 For MidPen properties currently under construction, each property has its own interest list.
 Please visit MidPen’s website here (www.midpenproperty.midpen-housing.org/LeasingNow) to see which properties are under construction and if you're interested in a particular property, please complete an Online Inquiry Form to be added to the interest list.
 Before the property is ready to accept leasing applications, MidPen will mail those on the interest list (to the mailing addresses provided) to inform you of where to pick up a leasing application.

-DOES THIS PROPOSED DEVELOPMENT HAVE AN INTEREST LIST OPEN?
-(NEW)
+DOES THIS planned DEVELOPMENT HAVE AN INTEREST LIST OPEN?
+(UPDATED 8/13/2020)

-No, an interest list has not been opened yet since the proposed development is still in the early stages.
-MidPen Housing typically opens an interest list for a community closer to the start of construction and MidPen will provide an update once an interest list is available.If you are interested in being notified when the interest list is open, please provide your email address by attending one of our community meetings or by completing the form on this page (www.mission2de-midpen.com/participate.html) of the website.
-Please note that the purpose of the interest list is to keep track of households that would like to be notified when applications for newly constructed apartments are available.
+An interest list has not been opened yet since the planned community is still in the early stages.
+MidPen Housing typically opens an interest list for a community closer to the start of construction and MidPen will provide an update once an interest list is available.If you are interested in being notified when the interest list is open, please provide your email address by completing the form on this page (www.mission2de-midpen.com/participate.html) of the website.
+Please note that the purpose of the interest list is to compile contact information for households that would like to be notified when applications for newly constructed apartments are available.
 Once a leasing application is available for a newly constructed property and the application is completed and submitted, then it is added to the property’s waitlist.
 The interest list is NOT a waitlist.
 For more information on the application process, please visit our Typical Application Process page here (www.mission2de-midpen.com/typical-application-process)

 HOW LONG ARE HOUSEHOLDS TYPICALLY ON A WAITLIST BEFORE AN AFFORDABLE APARTMENT BECOMES AVAILABLE AT A PROPERTY?
-(NEW)